Rare Bleeding Disorders

 Occurrence of thrombotic events

-NovoSeven® RT is the only rFVIIa with clinical experience with Hemlibra®.
+NovoSeven® RT is the only rFVIIa that was used in the Hemlibra® pivotal clinical trials.

-NovoSeven® RT was used safely in 61 patients CHAwI treating with Hemlibra in 3 separate pivotal trials: HAVEN 1, 2, and 4.9,10,f
+NovoSeven® RT was used safely in 61 patients CHAwI treating with Hemlibra in 3 separate pivotal trials: HAVEN 1, 2, and 4.10,11,f

 180 bleeds were treated with NovoSeven® RT only in HAVEN 1